Who’s running our social media accounts? Us, or our social conditioning?

 The answer?
 63 rows.
 189 pictures of white people, 1 picture of a POC.

 In every other picture, the people are coiffed, perfectly dressed in coordinating clothes at perfect locales, made up, shined up, posed.
-As Toi Smith pointed out to me when she showed me this feed in the first place, when black people finally make it into this woman’s feed and photographs, they are way too young to have consented to the photo; are wearing ill-fitting clothes; have ashy skin; and are sitting on the ground looking up at the white photographer.
+As my friend who pointed this feed out to me in the first place pointed out, when black people finally make it into this woman’s feed and photographs, they are way too young to have consented to the photo; are wearing ill-fitting clothes; have ashy skin; and are sitting on the ground looking up at the white photographer.
 The point of the photo — unlike every other photo in her feed — wasn’t to celebrate their beauty.
 It was to highlight their poverty.
 These kids aren’t her friends or family.
 When you read the caption, you find out these preschoolers in the Dominican Republic, where this Instagram White LadyTM does missionary work.

 I kept counting.
 I counted another 64 rows/192 pictures of white people until I saw another POC.
 This time it was a beautiful biracial twenty-something in her underwear.
 Again, another stranger: this was a sponsored post from an underwear company.

 That pattern continued.
 Hundreds of photos of white people, and when it was time for a sponsored post from the underwear company or a post promoting her charity in the DR, then black people appeared.

 I had to scroll all the way back to 2015 — 4 years of photos! — before I found a photo of a POC who was NOT part of a sponsored post/missionary promo.
 (A couple of her clients in 2015 were mixed race couples.
 White women, men of colour.)